HUNTING PIXS FROM THE PAST

 17 years until right before his passing.
 One of his care givers we

-control of the affairs of Mr. Davis before he died in the nursing home and
+took control of the affairs of Mr. Davis before he died in the nursing home

-that individual was very difficult to deal with and he eventually ended up with
+and that individual was very difficult to deal with.

 I have made a couple 300 yard +- shots with the Remington BDL .270